webclinic017/StockScrap/README.md

   - Returns float value of US 10 year bond rate.

 #### Intrinsic(BondRate) class
 > The Intrinsic class allows you to get the intrinsic value of a stock using the DCF (Discounted Cash Flow) model.
 Inherits BondRate class.
+Currently does not work for bank stocks.
 ```python
 class Intrinsic(BondRate):
     def __init__(self):